stock2shop/website/content/help/how-to/products/import.md

 date: 2020-12-31T12:16:00+02:00
 ---

-## Overview
+## Importing/Exporting Products and Product Data

-S2S console has the ability to export all your product data fields that includes the fields synced from your ERP/Accounting system, make any changes to the fields available and import the data back into the console, the format of the export is CSV.
+Stock2Shops console has the ability to export all your product data fields that sync from your ERP/Accounting system, make any changes to the fields available and import the data back into the console.

-There would be certain settings applied to ensure that the data that you have imported does not get overwritten on the next sync from your ERP/Accounting system, this setting is called flags, [click here to learn more about flags](/documentation/key-concepts/flags/).
+There are certain settings applied to ensure that the data that you have imported does not get overwritten on the next sync from your ERP/Accounting system, these setting are a feature called flags, [click here to learn more about flags](/documentation/key-concepts/flags/).

-Before doing an import contact Support@stock2shop.com to find out if your flags have been set up according to the fields that you would like to make changes to.
+We suggest you contact support@stock2shop.com to find out if your flags have been set up according to the fields that you would like to make changes to.

 ## Exporting

-Doing an export from S2S is a straightforward process, follow the steps below to do an export:
+Here are some steps to Export your Product data.
+You can see our [Product Fields](/how-to/products/product-fields) for more information.

-1. Log in to the S2S admin console - https://console.stock2shop.com/
+- 1. Log in to your console - https://console.stock2shop.com/
-2. [Click here](https://console.stock2shop.com/console/#/products/export) or Hover over "Products" > Click "Export"
+- 2. [Click here](https://console.stock2shop.com/console/#/products/export) or Hover over the "Products" Tab and Click "Export"
-3. Tick the boxes of the fields you wish to include on your export
+- 3. Tick the boxes of the fields you wish to include on your export

-**See below table for more understanding of the fields**
+Here are the Fields that can be selected for your Export data.

 |Name|Description|Field required for Import|
 |---|---|---|